The motivic Igusa zeta function of a space monomial curve with a plane semigroup: Motivic zeta function of space monomial curves with plane semigroups

 Here, $Z_i(T)$ for $i = 1, \ldots, g-1$ are polynomials with coefficients in $\z[\Lmb, \Lmb^{-1}]$.
 More precisely,

 where, for $i=1, \ldots, g-1$ and $k,m,p \in \n$, and \end{theo}

 We see that the motivic zeta function is indeed a rational function in $T$ and we can take a look at its poles.
-Since $\mathcal{M}_{\co}$ is not an integral domain, see for instance~\cite{C}, one has to be careful with defining a pole.
-However, for example with the definition of Rodrigues and Veys in~\cite{RV}, one can see that a complete list of possible poles for $Z^{mot}_Y(T)$ is given by which could intuitively be expected from the above expression.
+Since $\mathcal{M}_{\co}$ is not an integral domain, see for instance the appendix of~\cite{C}, one has to be careful with defining a pole.
+However, for example with the definition given in~\cite{RV}, one can see that a complete list of possible poles for $Z^{mot}_Y(T)$ is which could intuitively be expected from the above expression.
 In the next section, we will prove that all these candidates are actual poles, as we already notice in the following examples. \\

 \begin{ex} \begin{enumerate}[wide, labelindent=0pt] \item Consider the irreducible plane curve given by $(x_1^2-x_0^3)^2-x_0^5x_1 = 0$.
 Its semigroup has $(4,6,13)$ as unique minimal set of generators, and the corresponding space curve $Y_1 \subseteq \co ^3$ in three variables $(g=2$) is defined by